 While this year's unit purchase price happens to match this year's payout value, this was coincidental and due primarily to changes in assumptions about future tuition growth.
 These two figures are calculated separately and have historically been different amounts.

 In any given year, the unit purchase price can be different (usually higher) than the current payout value because the state guarantees your GET account will keep pace with tuition in the future, no matter how much it changes.
-State law requires that the WA529 Committee work very closely with the Office of the State Actuary to assess the health of the program and set assumptions about future tuition growth and determine a fair price to charge for a unit.
-This price must balance affordability with managing the risk that the program won't be able to meet it's future obligations.
+State law requires that the WA529 Committee work very closely with the Office of the State Actuary to assess the program's health, set assumptions about future tuition growth, and determine a fair price to charge for a unit.
+This price must balance affordability with managing the risk that the program won't be able to meet its future obligations.

 Have questions?
 Give our WA529 Contact Center a call at 800.955.2318, or email us at email@example.com.